Top 5 capabilities GRC needs in a Continuous Controls Monitoring tool

 April 09, 2020

-To address regulatory requirements, Governance Risk and Compliance (GRC) teams today find themselves gathering and manually analysing large amounts of detailed, quantitative data about their assets and the state of the controls on them.
+To address regulatory requirements, Governance Risk and Compliance teams today find themselves gathering and manually analysing large amounts of detailed, quantitative data about their assets and the state of the controls on them.
 Yet many GRC teams are not always capable of meeting regulators’ demands in a timely fashion.

 Although most companies are awash in technical security controls, such as vulnerability scanners, endpoint protection, SIEM, IT authentication systems and much more, GRC teams do not have ready access to comprehensive and reliable data from these tools.

 While GRC teams have GRC tools that manage policies, these tools are ill-equipped to take advantage of existing data from security controls to demonstrate that these policies are being followed.
 Bringing control data into GRC tools requires cybersecurity experts to capture and input data manually.
-This approach is error prone and takes cybersecurity experts away from keeping organisations secure from cyber threats.
+This approach is error-prone and takes cybersecurity experts away from keeping organisations secure from cyber threats.

-What to look for in a CCM Tool for GRC
+What to look for in a CCM tool for GRC

-Continuous Controls Monitoring (CCM) provides an automated process that makes it faster and easier for GRC teams to access the accurate IT asset and control data they need to address regulators’ demands.
+CCM provides an automated process that makes it faster and easier for GRC teams to access the accurate IT asset and control data they need to address regulators’ demands.
 It also enables GRC teams to feel more confident in the information they are providing.

 Here are five critical capabilities to look for in a CCM solution to enable you to meet regulatory demands.